sftpplus/sftpplus-docs/doc_source/known-issues.rst

 This is the list of known issues for the current release of SFTPPlus.

-* [#1054] No support for non-ASCII characters in the server's installation path.
+* [#3787] No support for non-ASCII characters in the server's installation path, on the Windows operating system.

   In order to ensure correct operation of SFTPPlus, please avoid using special Unicode characters in the installation folder path.

-* [#1245] Events logged in Windows Event Logger are listed without a specific Windows description.

-  Events logged in Windows Event Logger are listed without a human friendly Windows description.
-  Nevertheless, the data exported as XML is detailed and complete.

 * Copying a Local Manager URL from within an authenticated session and pasting it in an unauthenticated session will prompt for the login page.